What is FINRA's Litigation Process?

 FINRA Dispute Resolution: Arbitration and Mediation

-FINRA operates the single largest forum for securities-related dispute resolution in the United States.
+FINRA operates the single largest forum for securities industry-related dispute resolution in the United States.
 The self-regulatory organization has 19 offices across the country, with its Chicago office being the closest to Minnesota.
 Under the oversight of FINRA, securities disputes are generally not resolved in litigation.
 Instead, the organization provides two types of non-judicial proceedings for investors and brokers/brokerage firms involved in a dispute: arbitration and mediation.

 FINRA Arbitration Hearings